 A cancer diagnosis can be devastating.
 Once the shock wears off, knowing what to expect and understanding your treatment options are significant steps on your road to recovery.
 As one of the most common treatments, radiation therapy is a key part of many cancer patient journeys.

-In this video, Dr. Tripuraneni, and Ray Lin, MD, a Scripps MD Anderson radiation oncologist and co-director of the breast cancer program, join San Diego Health host Susan Taylor to discuss major advancements in radiation therapy that have made this technology-based treatment safer and more effective at saving lives and preventing cancer from reoccurring.
+In this video, Dr. Tripuraneni, and Ray Lin, MD, a radiation oncologist at Scripps Cancer Center and Scripps Clinic, join San Diego Health host Susan Taylor to discuss major advancements in radiation therapy that have made this technology-based treatment safer and more effective at saving lives and preventing cancer from reoccurring.

 More than 1.7 million people will be diagnosed with cancer this year in the United States, according to the American Cancer Society.
 More than half will be treated with radiation therapy, either as the sole treatment or in combination with other treatments, such as surgery, chemotherapy and immunotherapy.